leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 - Focus on defense based spells to negate need for high INT.
 - Check out War Caster feat
 - Throwable bound weapon

+### Feats
+A feat represents a talent or an area of expertise that gives a character special capabilities. lt embodies training, experience, and abilities beyond what a class provides.
+At certain leveIs, your class gives you the Ability Score Improvement feature.
+Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
+You can take each feat only once, unless the feat's description says otherwise.
+You must meet any prerequisite specified in a feat to take that feat.
+If you ever lose a feat's prerequisite, you can't use that feat until you regain the prerequisite.
 ### Spells
 #### Concentration
 Some spells and other effects require Concentration to remain active, as specified in their descriptions.
 If the effect's creator loses Concentration, the effect ends.
 If the effect has a maximum duration, the effect's description specifies how long the creator can concentrate on it: up to 1 minute, 1 hour, or some other duration.
 The creator can end Concentration at any time (no action required).
 The following factors break Concentration.